 Kids will love stargazing at the Planetarium.
 The ultimate in armchair travel, at the Planetarium you simply sit back and stare up at a pitch black dome where they magically recreate the night sky in a scattering of constellations and planets.
 Whatever the weather outside, the Planetarium's sky is always clear and when the cosmic show is over you can wander through the neighbouring South African Natural History Museum - the African dinosaur exhibit and Whale Well are always a hit with children!

-The diverse city centre is also to great coffee shops like Haas, the House of Machines, Truth Coffee Roasting, Bean There and Elixir (watch our video chat with the head barista of Bean There).
+The diverse city centre is also to great coffee shops like Haas, the House of Machines, Truth Coffee Roasting, Bean There and Elixir.
 Haas has been punted in Wallpaper magazine as one of the Top 20 reasons to be in South Africa.
 Cho while Truth was voted the best coffee shop in the world.
 Chose from single-origin beans and exotic blends from around the world; then take a seat among the cushions, ceramics, collectables and curiosities.
 All the artwork at Haas is for sale, so after your coffee pick out a quirky reminder of your stay in Cape Town.

 The House of Machines and Truth attract an edgy, younger crowd while Bean There and Elixir pride themselves on Fair Trade, organic and healthy options (try Elixir's delicious candy made of chick peas, as garbanzo beans are known in South Africa!)